 – the hills are prone to erosion and sheep camp effects

-– the wind is often fierce, drying the soil and making poor protection for the plants and animals.
+– the wind is often fierce, drying the soil and making poor protection for the plants and animals and increasing fire risks.

 – the Murrumbidgee river acts as a conveyor belt for weeds.
 Elsewhere weeds are also a significant problem, especially where the native perennials grasses have been overtaken by exotic annuals.